 This clay pitcher was an amazing thrift store find that did not disappoint!
 When I saw it just sitting there on the shelf, I knew immediately the size was exactly what I wanted, the shape was just right, and the colors, well, I knew they would definitely not work for my space.
 But I had an idea.
-Thanks to a little spray paint and bling, that this floral pitcher makeover was about to happen…
+Thanks to a little spray paint and bling, that this floral pitcher was super easy thrift store makeover!

 On the day of the project, it was sunny, which is preferred when painting outside.
 There was a breeze, too, which can prove to be a blessing as much as a curse when painting.
 While it helped to dry my project a little faster, it also made the bugs that flew in its path stick to my paint.
 I have no tips for avoiding this from happening apart from painting inside a garage or making a tent?
 It’s just part of it I guess…

 is truly the only supply you need for this project, other than your vintage vase or favorite, not favorite piece to be painted.
 I used Rust-Oleum Painter’s Touch Spray Paint in Glossy White that was made for indoor and outdoor projects.
 I loved the color and it provided solid coverage.
 It was wonderful!

 DIY TIP: I used a piece of wax paper underneath the pitcher so that it wouldn’t stick TO THE SURFACE after painting it.

 Step by Step THRIFT STORE MAKEOVER